bpostance/bpostance.github.io/_posts/2021-09-21-building-ai-enterprise.md

 My advice is to start with the short list of initiatives that fall into the first “LO-LO” quadrant.
 These will be your quick-wins, low-hanging fruits, path of least resistance etc.

 The final consideration is delivery.

-## Product delivery pathways
+## Data Products

+A data product is a tool or application that uses data to help businesses make decisions.
+It can be used internally or sold to customers.

 The two starter questions to ask here are:
-•	What data products do you offer / need to deliver?
+•	What data products do you offer?
 •	How do you deliver these data products to your customers?

-Data products are products whose primary objective is to use data to facilitate an end goal [[10]](#references).
-Simon O’Regan wrote this [medium article]( https://towardsdatascience.com/designing-data-products-b6b93edf3d23) that breaks down what data products are and proposal on how to classify them.

-Achieving a business outcome or goal will typically require a combination of two or more data-products.
+Achieving a business outcome or goal will typically require a combination of two or more data products.
 For instance, a real-time decision support dashboard product may be fed by a mixture of derived and raw data products in addition to analysis pipelines and model data products.
 The specific data-product “range” that you offer is unique to each company and context but will usually include items such as: raw and derived data, analytics and insights, models and algorithms, to decision support and autonomous systems.

-There may be a lot of variation in how data-products are created and delivered – i.e., the business Operating Model.
+There may be a lot of variation in how data products are created and delivered – i.e., the business Operating Model.
 For instance, some data products are “artisan” products, carefully curated with input from various disparate data sources, subject matter experts with system and domain knowledge (e.g., heavily curated datasets, technical analysis, case studies etc).
 Other data products are generated through scalable and industrialised processes (e.g., automated data pipelines, IOT, API’s).
 These are heavily automated requiring higher levels of technical and engineering governance, 365 24/7 service level agreements, monitoring, error handling, etc. If need data products that utilise machine learning consider that there is a whole raft of supporting services, data, architecture and governance that need to be put in place to give these any chance of delivering business value.

 Thinking of these in terms of business value levers can be useful.
 The value potential (load), and the leverage, effort and change required to implement and shift the operating model to get there.